Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Proofs for Cumulative Regret

+We point out the important lemmas we have derived to bound each part in the regret decomposition below.

-The cumulative expected regret from pure exploration (part (a)) at time $T$ is bounded by at most $2b^*(t_0 + 6\rho\log T)$ (Lemma \ref{lemma:part-a}).
+The cumulative expected regret from ``pure exploration phases'' (part \ref{part 1 step}) at time $T$ is bounded by at most $2b^*(t_0 + 6\rho\log T)$ (Lemma \ref{lemma:part-a}), i.e. $\tilde O(d\rrank^2/h^2)$.
 This follows from the fact that the worst-case regret at any time step is at most $2b^*$ (Assumption \ref{assump:parameter_set}), while there are only $t_0$ initialization samples and at most $6\rho \log T$ forced samples up to time $T$ (Lemma \ref{lemma:forced-sampling-rounds}).

-Next, the cumulative expected regret from part (b) where $G(\mathcal{F}_t)$ does not hold is bounded by at most $20b^*\log(T)$ (Lemma \ref{lemma:part-b}).
+Next, the cumulative expected regret of having sub-optimal arms as the best arm in the targeted set due to an inaccurate forced-sample estimator such that $G(\mathcal{F}_t)$ does not hold (part \ref{part 2 step a}) is bounded by at most $100b^*$ (Lemma \ref{lemma:part-b}).
 This follows from the tail inequality for the forced-sample estimator (Lemma \ref{prop:forced-samp-est}), which bounds the probability that event $G(\mathcal{F}_t)$ does not hold at time $t$ by at most $10/{t^3}$.
 The result follows from summing this quantity over time periods $t_0<t\leq T$.